Door-To-Door Solicitors and Peddlers

 “Not For Profit Organization Solicitors Only”

-Pre-printed ‘No Solicitors’ stickers may be purchased at the Village Hall for $0.50.
+The Village no longer sells pre-printed ‘No Solicitors’ stickers.
 It is illegal in the Village of Lombard to solicit at a location where proper No Soliciting signage has been posted.
 With or without a sign, residents should not ever be afraid to exercise boundaries with solicitors by refusing to answer their door or by politely stating ‘no thank you’ or ‘not interested’ and shutting and locking their door.

 What rules apply to door-to-door solicitors in the Village of Lombard?